kosshi-net/scuep/README.md

 - Many legacy commands
 - Selections
 - Volume control
+- Playlist editing

 Other issues, bugs, & TODO
 - FFmpeg decodes to native endianess while alsa driver always assumes little-endian
 - Currently only alsa is supported, but adding native support for other sound servers is trivial (~150 line file)
 	- All relevant sound servers can take alsa audio, so this isn't a big issue.
-- Not tested on other \*nixes
 - `wchar_t` must be UTF-32, behavior with UTF-16 is undefined (does ncursesw even handle UTF-16?)
 - Decoder edge case bugs
 	- Seeking while paused does not work correctly
 - Player does warn about running multiple instances leading to weird behavior
 - libcue has some minor issues, write your own cue sheet parser?
 - Undefined behavior when gaplessly playing tracks shorter than the ring buffer
-    - Or stacking track preloads in general
+    - Or when stacking track preloads in general
 - Various UI improvements needed
+    - Cursor behavior is erratic and laggy since gapless playback was implemented
 - A lot more testing needed
+    - Not tested on other \*nixes

 ## Documentation
 TODO.
 See legacy branch for more information.